soulspace-org/overarch/doc/design.md

    Other models (e.g. use-cases, state machines or concepts) have to be ignored because they are (currently) not supported by Structurizr.

-   For view exports like the PlantUML export the export can work on all the loaded model and view specifications and generate all relevant renderings, even for multiple models.
+   For view rendering like PlantUML the rendering can work on all the loaded model and view specifications and generate all relevant renderings, even for multiple models.

+   Implemented.

 Q: **Should the different granularities of exports made explicit in the code?**